-The attendance (including via electronic means) of the Directors at the annual general meeting ("AGM") and at meetings of the Board and the Board Committees, as well as the frequency of such meetings in 2020, are disclosed on page 15 of the AR.
-Notwithstanding such disclosure, the Board is of the view that the contribution of each Director should not be focused only on his or her attendance at the AGM and at meetings of the Board and/or Board Committees.
+The attendance of the Directors at the annual general meeting ("AGM") and at meetings of the Board, the Board Committees and the IDs, as well as the frequency of such meetings in 2019, are disclosed below.
+Notwithstanding such disclosure, the Board is of the view that the contribution of each Director should not be focused only on his or her attendance at the AGM and at meetings of the Board, Board Committees and/or IDs.
 A Director's contribution also extends beyond the confines of the formal environment of such meetings, through the sharing of views, advice, experience and through strategic networking relationships which would further the interests of the Company.
 The Directors also, whether individually or collectively, engage with Management to better understand the challenges faced by the Company and the inputs of the Directors, through such engagement, provide valuable perspective to the Management.

-Directors' Attendance (including via electronic means) at the AGM and Meetings of the Board and Board Committees in 2020 (Provision 1.5)
+Directors' Attendance at the AGM and Meetings of the Board, Board Committees and IDs in 2019